-The Sunday morning services at St. Andrew's normally follow the pattern below, but this schedule is not being followed during the pandemic.
+The Sunday morning services at St. Andrew's follow the pattern but please note there will be differences during the Covid pandemic restrictions.

 1st Sunday: Holy Communion Service

 3rd Sunday: Holy Communion Service

 5th Sunday: Various formats and usually followed by a "Shared Lunch" in the Church Hall

 The ‘All Together’ Service is very much like the previous "All Age Service".
 However, the intention is to evolve it over time, building on the success of Family@4 whilst ensuring that the service really does have something for everyone.

 We know that for some an earlier and quieter service is their preferred style.
 However, we suggest those who feel this way should consider trying worship at our sister church in Sadberge at their 09:15 time.
 Sadberge is a more traditional Sung Eucharist i.e. singing responses with a strong lead from the good choir.
 The first Sunday is a Service of the Word, and the following 3 (or 4) are Eucharistic.

 After church coffee and biscuits are served in the church hall across the road.